danielhrisca/asammdf/README.rst

 *asammdf* is a fast parser/editor for ASAM (Associtation for Standardisation of Automation and Measuring Systems) MDF (Measurement Data Format) files.

-Currently only version 3 is supported.
+*asammdf* supports both MDF version 3 and 4 formats.

 Project goals
 =============